UKHO/docs/software-engineering/strategy/engineering-strategy.md

 **In practice:** Agile, iterative delivery supported by continuous integration, automated testing and continuous deployment.

-We look to leverage AI where we can obtain the biggest ROI, but being aware of the ethical, technical, security and and other risks (A separate AI Engineering strategy has been created)
+We look to leverage AI where we can obtain the biggest return on investment, while remaining aware of the ethical, technical, security and other risks.
+A separate AI engineering strategy has been created.

 ### 4.3 Sustainable Architecture and Technical Debt